Argument Synthesis

 4. Do the texts offer similar conclusions or are there significant differences?

 The work of synthesis will go much more smoothly (and with much less frustration) if you first answer these questions and perform an exhaustive comparative analysis of the texts’ attributes and relationships.
-Just like you did earlier with the Baker essay, make a list of every argument in both essays and then notice the shared concerns, ideas, terms, reasoning.
+Just like you did earlier with the Baker essay, make a list of every argument in both essays and then notice the shared concerns, ideas, terms, reasoning, language.

 Students attempting synthesis for the first time often make the mistake of organizing their essays by source.
 For example, they will introduce two authors in their introduction, summarize Author A for a few paragraphs, summarize Author B for a few paragraphs, then conclude the essay by noting the broad similarities and differences in the two authors’ thinking.
 This is not synthesis.